U-C-S/Hurl/Docs/Edit-UserSettingsjson.md

+# User settings

-When Hurl is lauched for the first time, it automatically detects the installed browsers in the computer and Creates a UserSettings.json file at `C:\Users\{USER}\AppData\Roaming\Hurl` filling it with browsers it detected.
-A typical UserSettings.json file looks like this.
+When Hurl is lauched for the first time, it automatically detects the installed browsers and creates a _UserSettings.json_ file at `C:\Users\{USER}\AppData\Roaming\Hurl` filling it with browsers it detected.
+A typical UserSettings.json file looks like this:

 ```json
 {